Spoke Dispatch Route Planner: Review and Alternatives

 - Four drivers are available for these routes, but the blue driver has only been allocated one stop.
 That leaves all the drivers with wildly different route lengths and shift times.

-A dispatcher’s first instinct will be to move some of these stops around to create a more sensible set of routes.
-But there’s no easy way to do this in Circuit for Teams.
+Spoke Dispatch doesn’t offer an easy way to edit routes.
 You can move a stop to another day, or force a particular stop to be allocated to a particular driver.
 But making changes is awkward and difficult, and it doesn’t solve the main problem.
-Dispatchers and route planners need an easy way to edit routes, and Circuit doesn’t have one.
+Dispatchers and route planners need an easy way to edit routes, and Spoke Dispatch doesn’t have one.

 This is a big efficiency problem.
 Route optimization algorithms do an amazing job of sorting stops into automatic routes, but they can’t be perfect.
 Then there’s the fact that every city has its own quirks and traffic patterns: Experienced dispatchers know them, but algorithms often don’t.
 For example, in Vancouver everyone knows to keep bridge crossings to a minimum if you want to avoid getting stuck in traffic.
 In other cities there will be tunnels, toll roads or traffic hotspots that pose the same problem.
 The ability to edit routes easily is an essential part of a smooth dispatch and delivery process.